What is Google E-A-T and How To Improve E-A-T

 How We Fix Common Issues with Traditional Online Press Release Services

 Traditional online press release services have been around for the better part of a decade with some newer press release distribution services popping up in the last 2-3 years.
-The one BIG problem with nearly all PR services and PR distribution platforms is that their content or press releases only stay live for thirty (30) days and then get flushed, some have 60-90 days at most.
+The one BIG problem with nearly all PR services and PR distribution platforms is that their content or press releases only stay live for thirty (30) days and then get flushed.
 This causes the content or PR page to resolve to a 404 error page and the previously indexed links that Google indexed instead lead to a page that commonly looks like this:

 SEO experts have rightly seen this PR industry standard as a real drawback to building authority and inbound links using traditional press release services since the “shelf life” of most PR content is 30 days.
 We investigated and researched the traditional and most popular press release services (really we looked at all of them) and developed technology, programmatic and publication resolutions to not only the length of time issue, but many other shortcomings that exist in the other popular and most used PR platforms.